Aurora photography

 When we are out in the countryside, with no real lights in the distance, and no moon, your auto focus will become useless (because there is nothing of significant contrast for it to lock on to).
 This means you're going to need to know how to manually focus your lens to infinity (so the stars and aurora are in focus and sharp.
 This is going to be near that little infinity loop - ∞ - marking on your lens, but not always necessarily right in the middle of it.
 The sweet spot will vary lens to lens, and change slightly with the temperature too.

 There are a few things you can do to help you achieve focus more easily.
-From your accommodation in Yellowknife, use your auto focus to lock onto some city lights (or landscape if it is still bright out) as far from you as possible, switch your lens/camera back to MF - manual focus - and note where your lens distance scale markings are aligned, or even better, tape your focus ring to the barrel of the lens so you cannot accidentally move the focus ring.
+From your accommodation in Yellowknife, use your auto focus to lock onto some city lights (or landscape if it is still bright out) as far from you as possible, switch your lens/camera back to MF - manual focus - and note where your lens distance scale markings are aligned, or even better, tape your focus ring to the barrel of the lens so you cannot accidentally move the focus ring from that set position.

 Once you begin taking photos of the night sky, you can review them in camera and make small adjustments to the focus as you need.
-You may also be able to use your camera's live view function to visually adjust your focus until you can see that the stars showing on your LCD screen are sharp.
+You may also be able to use your camera's live view function to visually adjust your focus until you can see that the stars showing on your LCD screen are sharp (pin points of light).

 Focus